ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 This creates a theta component which points at the detector height.

-[See example](reflectometry-bench-configuration) for an exmaple of the bench component with parameters
+[See example](reflectometry-bench-configuration) for an example of the bench component with parameters